 xcode.configuration Main

-If present, it overrides build.target and
+If present, it overrides build.target

 Type: optional